zxiy951001/Intrusion_Detection_System/README.md

 # Report
 Check out my "report.pdf" file for program screenshots and explaination of each phase.

-Also, a readme.txt file contains compilation details/instructions.
+Also, a readme.txt file containing compilation details/instructions has been added.

 # Summary
 Design and implement an Email system event modeller & intrusion detection system in accordance with the system descriptions below.